NaviAirway: a Bronchiole-sensitive Deep Learning-based Airway Segmentation Pipeline: Method

-Our goal is to build a bronchiole-sensitive segmentation pipeline trained on $\mathcal{D}$ and $\mathcal{U}$.
-There are five main components in the pipeline (Figure \ref{fig:pipeline_of_NaviAirway}), which are a backbone model $\Phi_{\theta}$ with proposed feature extraction module (Section \ref{sec:method_model}), a new bronchiole-sensitive loss function (Section \ref{sec:method_loss_func}), a human-vision-inspired iterative training strategy (Section \ref{sec:method_training_strategy}), teacher-student training using unlabeled images to increase model robustness (Section \ref{sec:method_post_processing}), and simple post-processing (Section \ref{sec:method_post_processing}).
+Our pipeline (see Figure~\ref{fig:method}) consists of a backbone model (Section~\ref{sec:method_model}), a new bronchiole-sensitive loss function (Section~\ref{sec:method_loss_func}), and a new human-vision-inspired iterative training strategy (Section~\ref{sec:method_training_strategy}).
+Then, a teacher-student training technique (Section~\ref{sec:method_distill_knowledge}) further distills the knowledge of airway branch features to increase model robustness.
+Finally, we introduce our simple post-processing procedure (Section~\ref{sec:method_post_processing}).